Learn about mentor2.0 today!

 Mentor requirements?

-• mentor2.0 volunteers must be at least 21 years old, have a college degree or equivalent combination of education, training, or experience, and commit to being a mentor for at least two years.
+• mentor2.0 volunteers must be at least 21 years old, have a college degree or equivalent combination of education, training, or experience, and commit to being a mentor for at least one year.

 • Professionals with real life work experience are encouraged to apply.